38 KPIs Every Sales Manager Should Measure in 2024

 3. Existing Client Engagement

 Maintaining a good rapport with customers after the sale is important to ensure long-term business.
-By regularly touching base with their customers to understand how things are going and how they can help, salespeople can build trust and keep customers happy.
+Sales reps build trust and maintain good relationships by regularly touching base with their customers.
+They also get valuable insights into the customer's success with the product and how they can help.

 Beyond benefiting your company's business outlook, keeping in touch with clients supports your business’s strategic goals as well — it’s a sales metric that matters.

-Ask your salespeople to keep a tally of interactions they have with each of their customers, then compare the number of touches to the average length of a client relationship.
+I recommend asking your salespeople to prioritize customer relationship management by keeping a tally of interactions they have with each of their customers, then comparing the number of touches to the average length of a client relationship.

 4. Employee Satisfaction